mikeslattery/dotfiles/README.md

 * i3, sway
 * Alacritty

+Some of the above may not be fully supported at any time as I change tools.

 ### Operating Environments

-These are environments I've successfully used these dot files with at some point.
+These are environments I've successfully used these dot files with, at some point.

 * Linux.
 Fedora, Ubuntu, Alpine, Arch.
 * WSL 1  (WSL 2 not tested)
 * Cygwin, Msys2
 * Git for Windows (striped down Msys2)
-* Docker container
+* Docker containers: alpine, ubuntu, fedora, debian
-* RHEL over ssh
+* RHEL over ssh (w/o git installed)

 ## FAQ